From “Naughty Kid” to National Competitor

 The Power of One Person

-From the time he was in Year 8, Mrs Smith "moved heaven and earth" to make sure he stayed in the same school through to sixth form.
-Tom says he owes his place at university almost entirely to her efforts.
+From Year 8 onwards, Mrs. Smith “moved heaven and earth” to ensure Tom could stay in the same school through to sixth form.
+He credits his place at university almost entirely to her unwavering support.

 Final Thoughts